SWORDIntel/KEYSTONE/README.md

 ### Database Index Acceleration

-BLACKLEDGER is suitable for systems that need fast lookup across large sorted integer keyspaces, especially where keys map into record offsets, entity identifiers, telemetry IDs, event IDs, or compressed member indexes.
+KEYSTONE is suitable for systems that need fast lookup across large sorted integer keyspaces, especially where keys map into record offsets, entity identifiers, telemetry IDs, event IDs, or compressed member indexes.

 ### Canonical Record Retrieval

-When records are normalized into stable integer identifiers, BLACKLEDGER can act as the lookup layer that keeps retrieval fast and repeatable.
+When records are normalized into stable integer identifiers, KEYSTONE can act as the lookup layer that keeps retrieval fast and repeatable.

 ### Telemetry and Event Search

 Telemetry systems often generate large ordered datasets that must be searched repeatedly.
-BLACKLEDGER is designed for that access pattern: high-volume lookup, repeatable index resolution, and measurable backend performance.
+KEYSTONE is designed for that access pattern: high-volume lookup, repeatable index resolution, and measurable backend performance.

 ### Archive-Aware Data Processing

 Compressed archive workflows are common in telemetry, exports, backups, and evidence packages.
-BLACKLEDGER includes `.tar.zst` ingestion support so archive processing can remain close to the indexed lookup model.
+KEYSTONE includes `.tar.zst` ingestion support so archive processing can remain close to the indexed lookup model.

 ### Benchmark-Driven Optimization